International School of Ouagadougou

-The International School of Ouagadougou is an English-language using international school in Zogona, Ouagadougou, Burkina Faso, established in 1976.
+The International School of Ouagadougou is an English-language medium international school in Zogona, Ouagadougou, Burkina Faso, established in 1976.
 The school is independent and teaches students from prekindergarten to Grade 12.
 In 2019 to 2020 there were 180 students.
 The school was created to cater for students from the international community but host-country students are also accepted.

 Faculty

 In the 2020–2021 school year, there are 17 faculty members, including 7 U.S. citizens, 5 host-county nationals, and 5 third-country nationals.
 There are also 5 teaching assistants, 2 host-country nationals and 3 third-country nationals.
 The director oversees the overall school operations.
 In upper school there is a dean of academics and a dean of students, and in elementary school, an associate elementary school principal.
 Other faculty include a full-time team of administrative personnel, a librarian, a part-time doctor, a nurse, and a science lab technician.